IBM/ansible-automation-for-lmt/README.md

 <div style="text-align: center;"><h4 style="background-color: #fef6c8;">Important</h4></div>

 The minimal supported version of License Metric Tool disconnected scanner to use with Ansible automation is **9.2.22**.<br>
-The solution is tested on Ansible **2.10.2**.
+The minimal supported version of Ansible is **2.10.2**.
 However, it is recommended to use the latest version of Ansible that is available.

 ---